-Indicator 3.16 - Total arrivals and departures - Not Assessed
+Indicator 3.16 - Total permanent arrivals and departures for Cook Islanders and Permit Holders - Assessed

 This indicator sits under the Labour force and population workstream.
 It relates to the short-term ERR outcome of the working age population and labour force population maintained in Rarotonga and the Pa Enua.
-This indicator measures the total number of resident arrivals and departures from the Cook Islands, by reason for departure.
+This indicator measures the total number of resident arrivals and departures from the Cook Islands, by reason for departure and in particular the Permanent Departures.